santoshkc1655/Data-analytics-Project--SQL/README.md

 # Data-analytics-Project--SQL

 ## Introduction
-Structured Query Language (SQL) is a crucial component of data analytics, serving as a key tool for querying and managing relational databases.
-This report centres on the development and execution of SQL queries to engage with a detailed relational database.
-The main aim was to demonstrate SQL’s proficiency in data manipulation and its capability to address relevant business questions.
-Utilizing diverse SQL techniques—including data retrieval, aggregation, and intricate joins—the project sought to derive valuable insights that facilitate informed decision-making.
+Structured Query Language (SQL) plays a pivotal role in data analytics, serving as an essential tool for querying and managing relational databases.
+The primary goal of this project is to showcase my proficiency in SQL to solve real-world business problems and prepare analytics-ready data/query for further analysis as per business requirements.
+This includes leveraging various SQL techniques such as data retrieval, aggregation, joins, subqueries, and window functions to extract meaningful insights and optimize data workflows.

-Description of Database:
+## Description of Database:
 The classicmodels database is a retailer of scale models of classic cars.
 It contains typical business data, including information about customers, products, sales orders, sales order line items, and more.

 ## The database schema consists of the following tables: